isaiascardenas/variacode-backend-challenge/README.md

 # variacode-backend-challenge

-This Docker image contains a simple Flask web application that displays the hostname and IP address of the container.
-The application consists of an index page and an error page.
+### by isaiascardenas

+This repository contains a Flask back-end application for the `PagerDuty Customer Success Group Innovation Team Back End Take Home Exercise`.
+The setup includes 2 Docker images:

+- python3.10: For the Flask app
+- mysql.9.0.1: For the database

+The project run using the configuration stored in the `docker-compose.yml` file

 ## Prerequisites

 - Docker installed on your machine ([Install Docker](https://docs.docker.com/get-docker/))

-## Building the Docker Image

-To build the Docker image, follow these steps:
+## Setup

+First we need to setup the environment variables used by the Flask application.

 1. Open a terminal.
-2. Navigate to the directory containing your Dockerfile and source code.
+2. Navigate to the `backend/` directory
+3. Create a `.env` file and copy the `.env.example` content
+4. Navigate to the root directory, you should see `docker-compose.yml` file
-3. Run the following command:
+5. Run the following command:

    ```bash
    docker-compose up --build
    ```

+6. Wait for the setup ...
+7. The Flask application runs on [http://localhost:3000/](http://localhost:3000/)

 ### Environment Variables